 Clearly intoxication on alcohol may cause euphoria in some people.
 The term “happy drunk” can apply to those people who feel grand and elated when they’ve consumed enough alcohol.
 It’s almost unfortunate that this feeling can be arrived at with many types of drug or alcohol use, since returning to that elated state may be more desirable than the alternative.
 This is perhaps one reason why drugs like cocaine create addiction so easily.
 Many people using them do find themselves in a euphoric state and want to return to it.

 Obviously, judgment becomes exceptionally poor for people in an increasingly unrealistic state of euphoria and this could easily lead to overdose or overuse of drugs to maintain the state, or because it comes from a sense that the person is somehow impervious to harm at that point.
-There are many drug overdoses that briefly place people in a state of euphoria, and exposure to certain dangerous chemicals like pesticides can have similar effects.
+There are many drug overdoses that briefly place people in a euphoric state, and exposure to certain dangerous chemicals like pesticides can have similar effects.
 Perhaps one of the most potentially harmful ways to try to achieve this state is through inhibiting breathing either inside or outside of a sexual context.
 Though hypoxia does result in brief euphoria, it has also clearly caused the accidental deaths of many, and is extremely dangerous to attempt to induce.

 In mental illness, some schizophrenics may enter euphoria particularly if they have delusions of grandeur.
 Clearly they’re very ill at these times, and the state has nothing to do with their precise circumstances.
-Similarly, those with bipolar disorder can, when in a manic state, feel overjoyed, productive, positive and extremely happy, and this thinking is generally delusional and does not take into account the state of the person’s needs or life requirements.
+Similarly, those with bipolar disorder can, when in a manic state, feel overjoyed, productive, positive and extremely happy, but this thinking is generally delusional and does not take into account the state of the person’s needs or life requirements.